astorDev/seege/postgres-vs-mongo/article.md

   [Host]            : .NET 8.0.1 (8.0.123.58001), Arm64 RyuJIT AdvSIMD
 ```

 To run your own test just check out: https://github.com/astorDev/seege.
 Know how to improve the tests?
-Feel free to raise an issue, leave a comment or create a pull request.
+Feel free to raise an issue, leave a comment, or create a pull request.